Veteran Turkish journalist Mehmet Ali Birand dies

 In October he told a parliamentary commission investigating Turkey’s coups that he and other members of the media had tacitly supported such military interventions.

-His book “30 Hot Days” was an insider-like account of the international manoeuvring by Britain, the United States, Turkey and Greece that followed Turkey’s 1974 invasion of Cyprus.
+His book “30 Hot Days” was an insider-like account of the international maneuvering by Britain, the United States, Turkey and Greece that followed Turkey’s 1974 invasion of Cyprus.